Section 39 (aka Harassment)

 To prove an allegation of harassment, a criminal lawyer will need to show the alleged victim has been suffering from unwanted conduct by another person that is causing them distress or alarm.
 This could be the types of online or in-person crimes mentioned above, but really anything that creates an intimidating, hostile, or offensive environment.

-Whether you are the accused, or the victim, in this situation we would advise that you first get legal support about the protections offered to you under law.
-The team at Matthew Berlow at Graham Walker Solicitorsare always available to go through your options and will simply explain how you go about stopping abusive behaviour or defending yourself from allegations you don’t agree with.
+Whether you are the accused, or the victim, in this situation, we would advise that you first get legal support about the protections offered to you under law.
+The stalking and harassment solicitors team at Graham Walker Solicitors are always available to go through your options and will explain how you go about stopping abusive behaviour or defending yourself from allegations you disagree with.

 Stalking is becoming an increasingly common type of harassment.
 Section 39 allows for someone to be charged with this crime after two incidents or concerning behaviour being reported to the police.
 If the allegation is of threatening or abusive behaviour, then only a single incident needs to be reported.